noorMisbah/ollama-ocra-mini/README.md

 # ollama-ocra-mini
-For using ocra mini 7b the steps are:/n
+#For using ocra mini 7b the steps are:
 #1. import libraries